 Figure 7.
 Baseline pathogen emission map with 2019 cholera outbreak zones delineated with thick black lines.

 KCCA has invested in significant data collection.
-This has allowed for the analysis and use of the PMT.
+This has allowed for the analysis and use of the Pathogen Flow and Mapping Tool.
 Many parishes in the central region of Kampala, however, have no data from which emissions maps can be made.
 Accordingly, mapping results and the implications of the scenarios are somewhat limited because they do not encompass all of the parishes in the city.
 Better resolution of the data will better inform the sanitation decisions being made by city authorities, and while additional data should be collected, given the current information, a preliminary sanitation plan can now be developed.
 All data and their interpretations should be considered in light of the assumptions stated at the beginning of the case study.
 The utility of the maps is in the comparison of the baseline maps to the scenarios (the relative change).
 Decision makers should not focus on the absolute log emissions in these maps as there is uncertainty around the inputs into the models.

-The Pathogen Mapping Tool is useful tool for sanitation planning.
+The Pathogen Flow and Mapping Tool is useful for sanitation planning.
 It provides a visual representation of pathogen emissions to the receiving environment and allows users to model the impact of sanitation interventions on pathogen emissions.
 The maps produced by the tools can inform decision makers of hot spots and areas of priority for intervention efforts.

 Acknowledgements: KCCA has been a valued stakeholder and partner in development of this case study.
 They have provided the sanitation data and have been integral to the advancement of the scenarios.
 The K2P project is funded by the Bill and Melinda Gates Foundation.